radicle-dev/heartwood/radicle-cli/examples/rad-auth.md

 Initializing your radicle 👾 identity

 ✓ Creating your Ed25519 keypair...
-✓ Your Radicle ID is did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi.
+✓ Your Radicle DID is did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi.
 This identifies your device.

 To create a radicle project, run `rad init` from a git repository.
 ```